MetroLyrics

 MetroLyrics was a website dedicated to song lyrics.
 It was founded in December 2002, and its database contained over one million songs by over 16,000 artists.
-Unlike other lyric websites, MetroLyrics places a warning on songs that contain explicit lyrics so that users can proceed with caution.
-The site abruptly went offline in late June 2021, and as of November 2022 its owners and maintainers have made no explanation.
+The site abruptly went offline in late June 2021, and its webmasters have never commented on its closing.

 History

 In 2008, MetroLyrics was the first lyrics-dedicated site to license Gracenote Inc.'s lyrics catalogue.
-Through its licensing model, copyright holders of lyrics accrue royalty revenue when their work is displayed on MetroLyrics.com, which MetroLyrics recoups by collecting money from banner advertisements on its site.
-Royalties are paid on all displayed lyrics and are handled through Gracenote.
+Through its licensing model, copyright holders of lyrics accrued royalty revenue when their work was displayed on MetroLyrics.com, which MetroLyrics recouped by collecting money from banner advertisements on its site.
+Royalties were paid on all displayed lyrics and were handled through Gracenote.
 In January 2013, LyricFind acquired Gracenote's lyrics licensing business, merging it in with their own.
-MetroLyrics' licensing model is distinct, as many lyrics websites offer content that is unlicensed and possibly copyright infringing.
+MetroLyrics' licensing model was distinct, as many lyrics websites offer content that is unlicensed and possibly copyright infringing.
+Unlike other lyric websites, MetroLyrics placed a warning on songs containing explicit lyrics.

 MetroLyrics was acquired by CBS Interactive in October 2011.
 Red Ventures acquired the CNET Media Group, including MetroLyrics, from CBS Interactive in 2020.